 The PA modules are mounted on two very large heatsinks which are fan cooled, with fan speed controlled dependant on heatsink temperature.

 The signal path has various bits of logic to time and switch the audio/video path.
 This is all home made in both design and construction.
 The CW audio ident is home made based on a tone generator circuit and an EPROM to contain the callsign information.
 Switching between the video and audio feeds are performed by a Kramer A/V switcher which is controlled by the home made logic controller.
 The logic has a quad video picture for multiple display of input signals - switched in if more than one signal is being received.
-The logic will only display one full screen received signal, and then switch to quad display if more than one is being received - in other words, a 70cm AND a 23cm signal can be viewed at the same time - DUPLEX!
+The logic will only display one full screen received signal, and then switch to quad display if more than one is being received - in other words, a 70cm,a 23cm signal and a 6cm signal can be viewed at the same time!

 The external camera is showing the view in a south easterly direction, and has the following specs;